National House Building Council: New home warranty and build standards

 The NHBC states that its primary purposes are raising the construction standards of new homes in the United Kingdom (UK), and providing consumer protection for homebuyers through its 10-year Buildmark warranty.
-NHBC offers warranties for newly built or converted private housing, affordable housing, self-build homes and commercial premises located on mixed use housing schemes.
+NHBC offers warranties for newly built or converted private housing, affordable housing and commercial premises located on mixed use housing schemes.
 Mortgage lenders in the UK will usually require that a warranty is in place before lending on a newly built property, as detailed in the Council of Mortgage Lenders' handbook.
-According to NHBC's website, around 80% of new homes built in the UK each year have an NHBC 10-year warranty.
+According to NHBC's website, around 70% of new homes built in the UK each year have an NHBC 10-year warranty.

 Builders and developers who sell properties with NHBC warranties should adhere to NHBC's guidance documents on construction contained in the NHBC Technical Standards, in addition to complying with Building Regulations in the UK.

 NHBC inspectors visit building sites at key stages to check compliance with its Technical Standards.
 The stages are usually (but can sometimes be more): foundations, drainage, superstructure (e.g. brickwork), pre-plaster, and pre-handover to the buyer.
 For flats, they also inspect roof construction.
 The inspection process is not designed to check every detail of the build, but if NHBC is satisfied with the overall build quality they will issue the warranty for the new home/premises.
 If reportable items are found during the build NHBC may still class as an acceptable risk and pass the build anyway.

 'Buildmark', the NHBC warranty for private housing is split into two parts.
 In the first two years, the builder is responsible for fixing any defects caused by its failure to build to NHBC Technical Standards.
 If the builder fails to do this, or has gone out of business, NHBC may take responsibility to fix the defect.
 From the start of the third year, until the home is ten years old, NHBC is responsible for putting right defects to the structural and weather-proofing parts of the home caused by breaches of its Technical Standards but only if 'damage' has occurred.

 The NHBC issues a standard form of contract, which may be used to secure the contractual terms between a client and a builder.
 In the Appeal Court case of Robinson v Jones (2011), the "reasonableness" of certain of its clauses was tested out and they were found to comply with the requirements of the Unfair Contract Terms Act 1977.